Discover

 - C – Colour.
 Is the mole a mix of different shades or colours?

 - E – Evolution.
-Has the mole changed?
+Has the mole changed or grown?

-There are a few other important things to look out for: itching and bleeding or crusting.
-If a mole starts to bleed and you haven’t injured it then you should get it checked as soon as you can.
+There are a few other important things to look out for like itching, bleeding or crusting.
+If a mole starts to bleed and you haven’t injured it then you should get it checked by your doctor as soon as you can.

 If you’re worried about any of your moles then you should always get them checked by a doctor.
 You can make an appointment to see your GP, and if needed, they can refer you to a clinic at your local hospital.
 Or you may choose to have your moles checked privately.

-Whether you have two or two hundred moles, it’s important to take care of your skin.
-Always seek shade in the middle of the day, wear a long-sleeved top, trousers, a hat and sunglasses and use a high protection sunscreen.
-And keep checking those moles too!
+Whether you have 2 or 200 moles, it’s important to take care of your skin.
+Always stay in the shade in the middle of the day.
+Wear a long-sleeved top, trousers, hat and sunglasses.
+Remember to always use a high protection sunscreen, and keep checking those moles too!

 Even healthy people become unhealthy sometimes.
 Health insurance can help you get prompt access to the treatment and support you need to help you get back on the road to recovery.
 Learn more with our useful guide to understanding health insurance.